xcore/sw_motor_control/doc/sw-guide/api.rst

 The file dsc_config.h must be provided in the application source code.
 This file can set the following defines:

-**PWM_BLDC_MODE**

-    With this set, the motor is spun using basic BLDC commutation.
-The PWM is single sided, with the high side of the half-bridge operated by the top level application.

-**PWM_NOINV_MODE**

-    With this set, the PWM is a non-inverted centre symmetric set of channels.

-**PWM_INV_MODE**

-    With this set, the PWM is an sinverted centre symmetric set of channels.

 **PWM_DEAD_TIME**

     This is the period, in 10ns intervals, which is not counted towards the PWM